Visas and Work Permits 12 min

 Employees who want to move or relocate to Portugal permanently will want to look into the European Union Blue Card.
 The card is essentially the EU's version of the US Green Card.

 The Blue Card offers non-EU citizens the opportunity to work and live in EU member states and provides socio-economic rights and a path to permanent residency.
-Individuals must apply for this card before entering Portugal, and the application typically requires an employer sponsor as well as evidence of qualifications, language skills, and a valid job offer from the company.
+Individuals must apply for this card before entering Portugal.
+The application typically requires an employer sponsor as well as evidence of qualifications, language skills, and a valid job offer from the company.

-The card is only valid in 25 of the 27 EU countries — Denmark and Ireland do not participate.
+The card is only valid in 25 of the 27 EU countries — Denmark and Ireland don't participate.
 Certain EU countries can be rather restrictive when awarding a European Blue Card and may set limits on the number of non-EU citizens who qualify.

 The card allows holders to work for a period between one and four years.
 Employees may renew the card for the same time period as long as they still meet all the requirements.